idanieljana/ts-bootcamp/src/w-01/README.md

 ## Hometasks:

-Home task 1 for Workshop 1:
+Home task 1 for Week 1:

 Create a web application to generate the QR code from text in url.